techishthoughts-org/gitshift/docs/REFACTORING_GUIDE.md

-# GitPersona 2.0 Refactoring Guide
+# gitshift 2.0 Refactoring Guide

 ## 🚀 Overview

-This document outlines the comprehensive refactoring of GitPersona from a fragmented, complex tool to a streamlined, enterprise-grade Git identity manager.
+This document outlines the comprehensive refactoring of gitshift from a fragmented, complex tool to a streamlined, enterprise-grade Git identity manager.
 The refactoring achieved:

 - **87% performance improvement** through parallel execution
 - **Command consolidation** from 38+ to 13 unified commands